Manchester United star Aaron Wan-Bissaka admits driving offences

 His conviction for speeding was set aside or annulled, on August 20, and a trial date has been set for January 21 when it is understood he will say a friend was driving his car when the speeding offence was committed.

-Wan-Bissaka is still allowed to drive until the trial, a spokesman for the player told the PA news agency.
+Wan-Bissaka is still allowed to drive until the trial, a spokesman for the footballer told the PA news agency.

 A further hearing will be held on September 16 in Manchester, when the speeding case and his latest disqualification case may be transferred to Skipton Magistrates’ Court.